What we’re about

 Welcome hikers, adventurers, and book lovers

-We are a 'Outdoor adventuring / lifelong learning' mashup: We welcome you to Join other like-minded people as we embrace the rigors and exhilaration of hiking, rucking (hiking with weighted pack), adventuring, and discussing ideas & books.
-We embrace creative mental meanderings.
+We are an 'Outdoor adventuring / lifelong learning' mashup: We welcome you to Join other like-minded people as we embrace the rigors and exhilaration of hiking, rucking (hiking with weighted pack), adventuring, and discussing ideas & books.
+We welcome creative mental meanderings.

-We are a non-profit, 100 % volunteer organization.
+- We are a non-profit organization.
 Our FREE programs include

 - St Louis area hikes: We will have local hiking events each month, primarily in Forest park, but will sample other areas